milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 We also built a place for you to review and control information saved in your Google Account.
 Your Google Account includes:

 Privacy controls
-Activity Controls
+Personalization and Activity Controls

-Decide what types of activity you’d like saved in your account.
+Across many of our services, you can adjust history and personalization controls to make choices about whether we save some types of data in your Google Account and how we use it to personalize your experience.
 For example, if you have YouTube History turned on, the videos you watch and the things you search for are saved in your account so you can get better recommendations and remember where you left off.
-And if you have Web & App Activity turned on, your searches and activity from other Google services are saved in your account so you can get more personalized experiences like faster searches and more helpful app and content recommendations.
-Web & App Activity also has a subsetting that lets you control whether some information about your activity on other sites, apps, and devices that use Google services, such as apps you install and use on Android, is saved in your Google Account and used to improve Google services.
+Saving activity from services like Search, Maps, and Shopping to your Search Services History lets you do things like resume an AI Mode interaction where you left off or see past searches as Autocomplete suggestions.
+When Personalized Recommendations in Search services is on, these services can provide results, curated feeds, and AI responses that are personalized to you based on info in your Google Account, including Search Services History.
+And if you have Web & App Activity turned on, your activity from some other Google services are saved in your account so you can get more personalized experiences.
+Web & App Activity also has a subsetting that lets you control whether some information about your activity on other sites, apps, and devices that use Google services is saved with Web & App Activity in your Google Account and used to improve Google services.

-Go to Activity Controls
+Go to My Activity and Personalization Settings

 Ad settings